CUANTAM/Building-Lattices/README.md

 ## Introduction

 The function of this repository is to write lattice configuration files for crystalline solids.
-There are two methods by which this can be done: bulk building, in which material unit cells are arranged into a rectangular supercell; and grid building, in which an empty 3D grid is created and filled with unit cells according to specification (allowing for substructuring within the system).
+There are two methods by which this can be done: bulk building, in which material unit cells are arranged into a supercell; and grid building, in which an empty 3D grid is created and filled with unit cells according to specification (allowing for substructuring within the system).
 A list with short descriptions of each program is given below, followed by sections with more detailed information and instructions.

 ### Programs